liubang/php_ArrayBuffer_extension/README.md

-#  A simple ArrayBuffer implements for php.
+#  A simple ArrayBuffer implementation for php.

 ## Demo